-Information Intelligence department has Business Intelligence unit ("BI"), and Enterprise Data Warehouse ("EDW") unit.
-The department is the driving force in the use of information for decision making and improved customer service.
-The main tasks is related to the integration of data (in data warehouse), business development and services development.
+The Information Intelligence department comprises of two units: the Business Intelligence unit ("BI") and the Enterprise Data Warehouse ("EDW") unit.
+The department is the driving force behind the use of information for decision-making and improved customer service.
+The main tasks of this department include the integration of data (in-data warehouse), business development and services development.

-IT Service department comprises two units: Help desk which provides first and second level service to internal users and ITIL process management.
+The IT Service department comprises two units: the Help desk unit, which provides first and second level service to internal users and the ITIL process management unit.